Budget deal promises to restore services cut in shutdown

 "They are willing to put partisanship aside, I think, and put the security of the American people first," Trump said.
 He asserted that "barrier or walls will be an important part of the solution" but added he was still considering taking unilateral action if efforts to come up with money for his wall fail.

-Monday makes the start of federal tax-filing season.
-But fewer than half of the furloughed IRS employees recalled during the shutdown to handle tax returns and send out refunds reported for work as of Tuesday, according to congressional and government aides.
+Jan.
+28 was the start of federal tax-filing season.
+But fewer than half of the furloughed IRS employees recalled during the shutdown to handle tax returns and send out refunds reported for work as of Jan.
+22, according to congressional and government aides.
 The employees had been told to work without pay.

 Weeks without pay